jonathonmcmurray/jonathonmcmurray.github.io/_posts/2018-06-09-q-as-a-websocket-client.markdown

 categories: kdb q websocket gdax cryptocurrency
 ---

+WebSockets are a technology enabling two-way communication between a client and server over a single TCP connection, defined in [RFC6455][rfc6455].
+Essentially an initial "handshake" HTTP request is sent from client to server, requesting an upgrade from HTTP to WebSocket protocol.
+The server responds with an Upgrade message, and communciation begins.

 q has been able to act as a WebSocket client since v3.2, but the default usage is not the most intuitive, requiring the construction of a raw HTTP request string to be sent to the server e.g.